indygreg/PyOxidizer/docs/managing_projects.rst

    $ pyoxidizer add myrustapp

 This will add required files and make required modifications to add an embedded Python interpreter to the target project.
-Most of the modifications are in the form of a new ``pyembed`` crate.

 .. important::